History of Poland (1945–1989): Removal of Gomułka, Stalinist repressions

-Primarily in Stalin's lifetime, public prosecutors and judges as well as functionaries of the Ministry of Public Security and the Main Directorate of Information of the Polish Army engaged in acts recognized by international law as crimes against humanity and crimes against peace.
-One example was the 1951 Mokotów Prison execution in Warsaw of members of the Freedom and Independence (WiN) organization, former participants in anti-Nazi resistance, after the official amnesty and their voluntary disclosure.
-The postwar Polish Army, intelligence and police were staffed with Soviet NKVD officers who stationed in Poland with the Northern Group of Forces until 1956.
+Mostly in Stalin's lifetime, public prosecutors and judges and functionaries of the Ministry of Public Security and the Main Directorate of Information of the Polish Army committed acts recognized in international law as crimes against humanity and crimes against peace.
+For example the 1951 Mokotów Prison execution in Warsaw of members of the Freedom and Independence (WiN) organization, former anti-Nazi resistance fighters, came after they voluntarily came forward after an official amnesty.
+The postwar Polish Army, intelligence forces and police were staffed with Soviet NKVD officers who were stationed in Poland with the Northern Group of Forces until 1956.

-Mass arrests continued during the early 1950s.
-In October 1950, 5,000 people were arrested in one night in the so-called "Operation K".
+Mass arrests continued in the early 1950s.
+In October 1950, 5,000 people were arrested in one night in "Operation K".
 In 1952, over 21,000 people were arrested.
-By the second half of 1952, according to official data, 49,500 political prisoners were being held.
-Former Home Army commander Emil August Fieldorf was subjected to several years of brutal persecution in the Soviet Union and Poland before being executed in February 1953, just before Stalin's death.
+By the second half of 1952, according to official data, Poland had 49,500 political prisoners.
+Former Home Army commander Emil August Fieldorf was subjected to several years of brutal persecution in the Soviet Union and Poland before he was executed in February 1953 just before Stalin's death.

-Resistance to the Soviet and native Stalinists was widespread among not only the general population but also the PZPR ranks, which limited the oppressive system's damage in Poland to well below that of other European communist-ruled countries.
+Resistance to the Soviet and native Stalinists was widespread among not only the general population but also the ranks of the PZPR, limiting damage from the oppressive system in Poland to much less than in other European communist-ruled countries.
 According to Norman Davies, political violence after 1947 was not widespread.
-The Church, subjected to partial property confiscations, remained largely intact, the marginalized to a considerable degree intelligentsia retained its potential to affect future reforms, the peasantry avoided wholesale collectivization and remnants of private enterprise survived.
-Gradual liberalizing changes took place between Stalin's death in 1953 and the Polish October of 1956.
+The Church, although subjected to partial property confiscations, remained largely intact.
+The very marginalized intelligentsia kept its potential to effect future reforms, the peasantry avoided wholesale collectivization, and remnants of private enterprise survived.
+Liberalizing changes gradually took place between Stalin's death in 1953 and the Polish October of 1956.